 When having water retention, alcohol is only responsible for your water weight.
 Due to the imbalance in your salt to water ratio, your body is forced to hang on to any extra fluid (11).
 When this happens, it leads to edema and increased water weight.

 Fortunately, water weight is temporary.
 According to WebMD, it magically melts away when your kidneys restore the salt-water balance (11).
 Despite this, alcohol can still cause weight gain.
-This is not through water retention but instead is based on the calories you consume.
+This is not through water retention but instead is based on the calories you consume on a regular basis.

-Alcohol is high in calories and abusing it may make you surpass your daily calorie limit (1).
+Alcohol is high in calories and abusing it may make you surpass your daily energy requirements (1).
 As we all know, the key to weight loss is maintaining a calorie deficit.
 This is rendered impossible if you drink heavily or abuse alcohol.
-So, instead of shedding pounds, you end up gaining more.
+So, instead of shedding pounds, you could end up gaining more.

 Is Water Retention Similar To Bloating?

 You might have heard some people referring to water retention from alcohol as alcohol bloating, or vice versa.
 It makes you wonder if these two concepts are similar.
 Truth be told, these are two different concepts.

 Again, water retention occurs when water is retained in specific areas of your body.
 However, bloating occurs when air or gas is trapped in your gastrointestinal tract (GI) (9).
 The primary cause of alcohol bloating in your stomach tends to be gastritis.
 Its most common characteristic is inflammation in the lining of your stomach (9).